 We’d been driving around in our converted Soviet van for a few hours now.
 I’m tired, hot, and a bit cranky when we pull over at a ger (traditional Mongolian dwelling) in the middle of nowhere.
 I don’t even have the chance to pull off my super-sexy motion sickness bands before I spot it.
 A baby horse.
 Knobby knees, matted fur, and all.
 (Side note: I am quite allergic to horses but love them with all of my heart.)
 Even better, an adorable Mongolian boy is leading it around on a rope.

 And, if there’s anything that I have a weakness for, it is children with animals on ropes.

-The boy was wearing pants that matched the color of the expansive Mongolian sky and had a round and happy face, like all of the Mongolian children we met.
+The boy was wearing pants that matched the color of the expansive Mongolian sky, and a round and happy face.

 After an intense convo with him in my advanced Mongolian, I determine that the horse is two.
 Two what? you might ask.
 And to you I say, quit being such a stickler for details and look at how cute the thing is!
 (And it’s either days or weeks, obvi.
 Not sure which, but the number two was conveyed and noted.)

 Almost half of all Mongolians remain nomadic.
 There aren’t a whole lot of Motel 8s or drive-thrus in the Gobi (or in any part of the country, for that matter), so an awesome and unique part of Mongolian culture is that they will almost always invite you in for food and drink if you stop at one of their gers.